THE FANTASTIC PLASTIC CLASSIC #10

 Decorators (Breyer/Other):

 This class is to include the accepted and traditional Decorator colors for Breyer - Copenhagen, Wedgewood, Gold Charm and Gold Florentine and/or Silver Filigree.
 Ageless Bronze is included here.
-Charcoal horses have their own class.
+Other decorators horses have their own classes.
+New copper-colored metallic will show with the Gold and Silver Florentine and Filigree models.

 Charcoal: